AChezick/Capstone2/README.md

 ### Creating Target Variable Y

-According to the description on Kaggle ,MedCamp wanted to know the probability that a patient would successfully attend a health-fair event.
+According to the description on Kaggle, MedCamp wanted to know the probability that a patient would successfully attend a health-fair event.
 For the first two camp types success was defined as getting a health score.
 For the third event-type success was going to at least one booth.
+The data from MedCamp was from several years and preliminary EDA showed that each patient could attend more than one Camp.
+Thus, to correctly create a target feature I needed to know the Camp ID,Patient ID, and if they successfully went to that event.

 #### Primary Key